Macuyiko/minecraft-python/README.md

-# Jython console plugin for Canary (formerly Bukkit)
+# Jython console plugin for Canary

 By Seppe "Macuyiko" vanden Broucke